Sir William Earle Welby, 1st Baronet

 Sir William Earle Welby, 1st Baronet (c.
-1734 – 6 November 1815) was a British land-owner, baronet and Member of Parliament for Grantham from 1802 to 1806.
+1734 – 6 November 1815), was a British land-owner, baronet and Member of Parliament for Grantham from 1802 to 1806.
 He also served as High Sheriff of Lincolnshire from 1796 to 1797.

 Early life

 William Earle Welby was baptised on 22 August 1734 at Denton in Lincolnshire.
-He was the only son of Col. William Welby of Denton and his wife, Catherine, a daughter of James Cholmeley of Easton and his wife Catherine Woodfine.
+He was the only son of Col. William Welby of Denton and his wife Catherine, a daughter of James Cholmeley of Easton and his wife Catherine Woodfine.
 The elder Welby had been a Colonel in the Lincolnshire Militia and was Sheriff of Lincolnshire in 1746.

 The younger Welby was educated first at Eton School, before being admitted to Clare College, Cambridge, in 1753 and then at the Middle Temple in 1756.

 Family

 Welby married twice.
 His first marriage was to Penelope Glynne, the daughter of Sir John Glynne, 6th Baronet, and his wife Honora Conway, daughter and co-heiress of Henry Conway and his wife Honora, née Ravenscroft.
 With her he had one son and one daughter who survived to adulthood, and, according to Collin's Baronetage of England, two other children who died as infants.
-The surviving issue were:
+Their surviving issue were: